KIT-IAI/SDM_Plugin_General/README.md

-# General PlugIn Repository for KITModelViewer
+# PlugIn Repository for KITModelViewer

 ##